-This paper describes the latent variable model that we use to generate point estimates and measures of confidence for those ordinal V-Dem measures that multiple experts subjectively coded.
+coded.
 This model provides a number of advantages over the standard practice-common among expert surveys within political science-of releasing rating means and standard deviations as point and confidence estimates, respectively.
-It builds upon a specific that also propagates posterior uncertainty (Coppedge, Gerring, Lindberg, Skaaning, Teorell et al. 2017).

-probability model, long used in the psychometric literature, to estimate rater reliability and to model a large class of DIF issues, allowing the model to adjust for variations in how raters conceptualize and apply ordinal scales to observations.
+It builds upon a specific probability model, long used in the psychometric literature, to estimate rater reliability and to model a large class of DIF issues, allowing the model to adjust for variations in how raters conceptualize and apply ordinal scales to observations.
 The traditional approach to analyzing expert-coded data with means and standard deviations may provide quite misleading point estimates, and measures of uncertainty, when reliability varies across experts and when items function differentially.
 Our approach adjusts estimates to account for both of these issues.
 Of course, our data present specific challenges that complicate our measurement efforts and we see the modelling framework described here as only a first step in an iterative measurement process.

 Most notably, we lack sufficient data to fully model DIF cross-nationally, weakening the cross-national comparability of the V-Dem measures.
-While our method should produce measures that are at least as cross-nationally comparable as the mean/standard deviation approach, and often dramatically outperform the standard procedure (Marquardt & Pemstein 2018b), our reliance on informative prior assumptions to handle DIF in situations where data are sparse means that we cannot altogether rule out cross-national comparability problems.
+While our method should produce measures that are at least as cross-nationally comparable as the mean/standard deviation approach, and often dramatically outperform the standard procedure (Marquardt & Pemstein 2018), our reliance on informative prior assumptions to handle DIF in situations where data are sparse means that we cannot altogether rule out cross-national comparability problems.
 We are currently working to solve these issues.
 First, we are developing tests for evaluating global scale identification and creating methods for efficiently selecting bridge and lateral coders to most efficiently obtain cross-national comparability (Pemstein, Tzelgov & Wang 2015).